terjnh/fullstack-react-graphql-typescript-demo/README.md

   - $ npx mikro-orm migration:create
   - Note: Ensure `user` and `password` is set in 'mikro-orm.config.ts'
   - If successful, Migration<someNumbers>.ts will be created in './src/migrations/'
+    - Migration looks up our PostgreSQL database, and making sure our entities match with it

 12. Setting up server (graphql, apollo)
   - $ yarn add express apollo-server-express graphql type-graphql